skade/rfcs/text/0000-rust-project-conferences.md

 # Motivation
 [motivation]: #motivation

 The Rust project intends to provide as many people as possible with knowledge and insights about what is happening in Rust.
 For this, it intends to cooperate with organisations all over the world to organise conferences where people can get authoriative knowledge.
-This means that certain baseline conditions must be met to make sure the can be efficiently promoted and attendees can have a common expectation about them.
-The motivation of this RFC is to clarify them.
+This means that certain baseline conditions must be met to make sure the conferences can be efficiently promoted and attendees can have a common expectation about them.
+The motivation of this RFC is to clarify these expectations.

 Common baseline expectations are:
 * A representation of the Rust project at the conference
-* Some alignment in theme of current developments in the Rust scene
+* Some alignment between the conference's theme and current developments in the Rust scene
 * Being open to beginners and newcomers in content and action
 * An actionable Code of Conduct and procedures
 * An accessible environment with clear documentation
 * Include offers for newcomers, for example workshops

-The Rust teams intend to support the conference organisers these offers.
+The Rust teams intend to support the conference organisers in providing these offers.

-It is _not_ the intention of this RFC to standardize conferences, there will always be conferences focused on specific topics or organised in a different fashion outside of this framework and the Rust project should aim to support them to the extend possible.
+It is _not_ the intention of this RFC to standardize conferences, there will always be conferences focused on specific topics or organised in a different fashion outside of this framework and the Rust project should aim to support them to the extent possible.

 # Detailed design
 [design]: #detailed-design

 ## Contact

-Events interested as being official Rust project events should apply through a mail to the [community team](mailto:community-team@rust-lang.org) or the [core team](mailto:core-team@rust-lang.org).
+Events interested in being official Rust project events should apply through a mail to the [community team](mailto:community-team@rust-lang.org) or the [core team](mailto:core-team@rust-lang.org).

 ## Rust project involvement

 The Rust project needs to have some representation at the conference.
-This gives attendees direct access to people that can showcase recent developments and future goals appropriately.
+This gives attendees direct access to people who can showcase recent developments and future goals appropriately.
 The Rust project should also be consulted about the general guiding theme of the conference.

-To ensure this, one keynote slot should be kept free for a speaker to be assigned by the Rust project.
+To ensure sufficient project involvement, one keynote slot should be kept free for a speaker to be assigned by the Rust project.
 If the topic of the talk is not keynote material (e.g. a very detailed explanation of a technical aspect), a talk slot of similar size should be reserved.
 The Rust project has to make a proposal for the slot.
-The event is free to deny the talk when it feels the proposal does not match the overall quality of the rest of the event.
-The Rust project is then free to send in additional proposals.
+The event is free to deny the talk if it feels the proposal does not match the overall quality of the rest of the event, in which case the Rust project is then free to send in additional proposals.

 ## Content

 Events on the official Rust project conference cycle should be accessible for attendees of all skill levels.
 Selecting a program with a range of difficulty levels is important.
-Talks should be marked by difficulty level in the relevant material.
+The conference's program and other material should clearly indicate each talk's difficulty level.

 ## Training